ArtemEsper/TopicGeometry/README.md

 Google Cloud Storage.

 ### Step 4: Load Cleaned Files into BigQuery
-Once the files are in Google Cloud Storage, they can be loaded into BigQuery as separate tables for analysis.

 - **Usage**:
   Use the following BigQuery CLI command to load each file as a separate table:
   ```bash